tfgg/tfgg.github.io/_pages/magres-python/magres_python_install.markdown

 Downloading the zip
 -------------------

 If the `git` tool isn't available, you can download using a command such as curl, which should be available on most systems.
-In some appropriate directory, run the following commands
+In some appropriate directory run the following commands

     curl -L "https://github.com/tfgg/magres-format/archive/master.zip" -o "master.zip"